PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Background
 ~~~~~~~~~~

-**Constrained policy optimization (CPO)** is a policy search algorithm for
+**Constrained policy optimization (CPO)** is a policy search algorithm for safe
-constrained reinforcement learning with
+reinforcement learning that guarantees near-constraint satisfaction at each
-guarantees for near-constraint satisfaction at each iteration.
+iteration.
+It builds upon the ideas of TRPO( :doc:`../baserl/trpo`)
-Motivated by TRPO( :doc:`../baserl/trpo`).
+to construct surrogate functions that approximate the objectives and
-CPO develops surrogate functions to be good local approximations for objectives
+constraints, and are easy to estimate using samples from the current policy.
-and constraints and easy to estimate using samples from current policy.
+CPO provides tighter bounds for policy search using trust regions, making it
-Moreover, it provides tighter bounds for policy search using trust regions.
+the first general-purpose policy search algorithm for safe RL.

 .. hint::

-    CPO is the **first general-purpose policy search algorithm** for safe reinforcement learning with guarantees for near-constraint satisfaction at each iteration.
+    CPO can train neural network policies for high-dimensional control while ensuring that they behave within specified constraints throughout training.

 CPO trains neural network policies for high-dimensional control while
 guaranteeing policy behavior throughout training.
 CPO aims to provide an
 approach for policy search in continuous CMDP.
 It uses the result from TRPO and
 NPG to derive a policy improvement step that guarantees both an increase in
 reward and satisfaction of constraints.
 Although CPO is slightly inferior in
-performance, it provides a solid theoretical foundation for solving constrained
+performance, it offers a solid theoretical foundation for solving constrained
-optimization problems in safe reinforcement learning.
+optimization problems in safe RL.

 .. hint::